Get

 Image Credit: Mumemories, Shutterstock

-In extreme cases, colloidal silver toxicity can cause organ damage and death.
+In extreme cases, when overdosed or used long-term, colloidal silver toxicity can cause organ damage and worse.
 Due to the buildup of silver nanoparticles in the organs (including the kidney, brain, liver, lungs, and spleen), they can be damaged.
 Neurological issues, including seizures and problems with muscle movement and organ functions, can occur.
-Even malformations can occur in animals exposed to high levels of colloidal silver.
+Blue skin discoloration called argyria can also occur.

 I’ve Heard That Colloidal Silver Can Turn Your Dog Blue!
 Is This True?